OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 components (HTML, CSS, JavaScript) deployable to standard application servers.

-OutSystems implements standard server architecture for deployment on the OutSystems Cloud, on your own on-premises servers, or on public clouds such as AWS or Azure.
+OutSystems implements standard server architecture for deployment on the OutSystems Cloud, on your on-premises servers, or public clouds such as AWS or Azure.

 * App deployment is on IIS application servers running Microsoft Windows